krontech/chronos-cli/src/pipeline/README.md

  * [`eof`](#eof): The video stream has ended and the video pipeline is about to change mode.
  * [`segment`](#segment): The video pipeline has received a new video segment from the FPGA.

+Methods which take arguments accept an array of string variant tuples (D-Bus type code of `a{sv}`), forming a hash map of the arguments.
+All methods return an array of string variant tuples, with the same contents as described by the `status` method.

 status
 ------
 Returns the current status of the video pipeline, This method takes no